 Feedback is caused by amplified sounds from the hearing aid leaking out from inside the ear through tiny spaces between the ear mould and the ear, and then going back into the microphone of the hearing aid.

 There are five things which can affect or cause feedback:

 The best solution is often a new ear mould.
 While you are waiting for the new moulds to come back from the laboratory you may find that using a lubricant like Auragel will help by filling the spaces between the mould and the ear.
 You can get Auragel from your Hearing Australia centre.
 Alternatively, a light smear of Vaseline or KY gel on the mould can help.

 If your child has ear infections or skin problems we recommend you check with your doctor first before using Auragel or Vaseline.

 Can I get new moulds quickly in an emergency?

 Urgent ear moulds can be made up quickly.
-Australian Hearing centres have a courier service to the ear mould laboratories, and large metropolitan centres usually have a daily collection.
+Hearing Australia centres have a courier service to the ear mould laboratories, and large metropolitan centres usually have a daily collection.
 If the ear impression is taken just before the courier pickup it will get to the mould laboratory – and back to you – with a minimum of delay, usually within a week.

 What can be done if there is a chronic feedback problem?